Rule 10.7 – Too Many Players

 If while making a substitution, either the player entering the game or the player leaving intentionally plays the puck with their stick skates, body or intentionally makes any physical contact with an opposing player, then the infraction of Too Many Players will be called, unless the contact warrants a more severe penalty.

-If while substituting, either the player entering the play or the player leaving the ice is struck by the puck accidentally, the play should not be stopped and no penalty will be called, particularly when there has been no advantage gained.
+If while substituting, either the player entering the play or the player leaving the ice is struck by the puck accidentally, the play should not be stopped and no penalty will be called.

-When a goaltender leaves their goal area and proceeds to the player’s bench for the purpose of substituting any other player, they must comply with Rule 6.1 (a) & (b) – Change of Players.
-If the substitution is made prematurely, the official will stop the play when the offending team gains possession and control of the puck and the resulting face-off will take place at the centre face-off spot, except in cases where the offending team would gain a territorial advantage, see Rule 6.3 (c)(v) – Face-off Location.
+When a goaltender leaves their goal area and proceeds to the Player’s Bench for the purpose of substituting any other player, they must comply with Rule 6.1 (a) & (b) – Change of Players.
+If the substitution is made prematurely, the official will stop the play when the offending team gains possession and control of the puck and the resulting face-off will take place at the centre face-off spot, except in cases where the offending team would gain a territorial advantage, see Rule 6.3 (a) – Face-off Location.

 1. A Bench Minor penalty will be assessed to any team who is guilty of Too Many Players on the ice.